mike-ham/assessment-reporting-engine/README.md

 ```bash
 sudo python3 ptp.py run -r [FAST/RPT/RVA]
 ```
-Done, you can not access the site at the systems's IP and login with the account you created.
+Done, you can now access the site at the systems's IP and login with the account you created.

 ### Ubuntu and other Linux supported by CISA project